vicrucann/cherish/README.md

 For any questions and requests, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu.
 Or use [Issues](https://github.com/vicrucann/dura-europos-insitu/issues) for feature requests and bug submission.

-Other contributors (in no particular order):
+Other contributors:

-* Yumo Rong: user interface functionality
+* Wendy Chen: user testing and feedback
 * Natallia Trayan: icons designer
-* Wendy Chan: user testing and feedback, GUI design
+* Yumo Rong: user interface functionality

 ## References